NarwhalKid/school/README.md

  - it will take a decent while to open. just be patient
  - once it does, log into your account (obviously)
  - to download games make sure youre connected to a hotspot on data (or again, at home)
+ - you can now delete the steam installer and you can delete or move the noadmin bat (the noadmin bat does not work for everything, just some software that asks for admin that doesnt completely need it)
  - i highly recommend the following
   - Steam tab at top
   - Settings